Theme — the fourth most important factor when planning your travels.

-As a quick review, below are the top 4 important factors when planning your travels.
+As a quick review, below are the top 4 most important factors when planning your travels.

 In order of importance:

-This article is about the theme of your travels, which is likely where you started.
+This article is about setting the theme of your travels.
 It’s your dream and what is fueling your steps of action to make your adventure real.
-However, I rank the theme of your adventure/travels as the fourth factor because health, weather and money are the most important factors to guarantee you survive unexpected situations.
+Arguably the theme, your “why”, is the most important factor of your travels; however, I rank theme as the fourth factor because health, weather, and money are the most important factors to guarantee you survive unexpected situations.
 As many wise people have said through the ages.

 Expect the unexpected.

 In a way, we are all on a journey through life, so the theme of your travels is much like the purpose of your life.
 The difference is that it is easier to set a theme for your travels because it is smaller and temporary.
 So, if you haven’t set a purpose for your life, I think traveling is a great way to experiment with what you might like to do.